 If you had a legal prescription for the substance but were not able to present it at the time of your arrest, you may still be able to get the charges dropped later.

 Our Case Results

 Charges drop or reduce because of the unlawful search of a motor vehicle, insufficient probable cause to support a search warrant to search a home, unlawful seizures and pat searches of an individual, and unreliable informants providing information to police.

-Contact Arechigo & Stokka, P.A.
+Contact the Minnesota Criminal Defense Attorneys at Arechigo & Stokka, P.A.
+Today

 We offer free consultations and will aggressively defend your case.